86challenge/rules/rules.typ

     + *Best of 7*: At the end of the season, the driver with the most points from 7 of the best scores out of 10 events wins the championship
     + #highlight[*Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
 If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
 If still tied, the competitor who held a lead last wins.]

-  + #highlight[*In-season rule changes*
+  + #highlight[*In-Season Rule Changes*
       + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement
       + Changes which make the rules more _permissive_ may be enforced immediately
       + All rule changes will be announced and will include the date on which become effective ]

   + #highlight[*Protests*
-      + A competitor may protest the results of an event if they believe a competitor was out of compliance with the rules
+      + A competitor may protest the results of an event to the Rules Board if they believe a competitor was out of compliance with the rules
       + The Rules Board will review the protest and may move a competitor to a different class or invalidate their results for one or more events
-      + After the first event of the season, the previous season’s results are final ]
+      + After the first event of new season, the previous season’s results are final ]

 + #heading[GT Radial Stock Class]